-- 10.30 NHS Lanarkshire may only enter into contracts within their statutory powers and shall comply with:- - Standing Orders; - Standing Financial Instructions; - UK and Scottish legislation and regulations, and other statutory provisions; - Any relevant directions including the Scottish Capital Investment Manual and guidance on the Use of Management Consultants; - NHS Lanarkshire's Standard Terms and Conditions. - 10.31 Where specific contract conditions are considered necessary by the lead officer appointed by the Chief Executive or Director of Finance, or by the Board, where appropriate, advice shall be sought from suitably qualified persons.
-Where this advice is deemed to be legal advice, this must be sought from the Central Legal Office of National Services Scotland. - 10.32 Where appropriate, contracts shall be in or embody the same terms and conditions of contract as was the basis on which tenders or quotations were invited. - 10.33 Employees must ensure that all contracts, leases, tenancy agreements, property transactions and other commitments they enter into on behalf of NHS Lanarkshire are within their delegated authority and that a funding source has been identified before the commitment has been made.
+- 10.30 NHS Lanarkshire may only enter into contracts within their statutory powers and shall comply with:- - Standing Orders; - Standing Financial Instructions: - UK and Scottish legislation and regulations, and other statutory provisions; - Any relevant directions including the Scottish Capital Investment Manual and guidance on the Use of Management Consultants; - NHS Lanarkshire's Standard Terms and Conditions. - 10.31 Where specific contract conditions are considered necessary by the lead officer appointed by the Chief Executive or Director of Finance, or by the Board, where appropriate, advice shall be sought from suitably qualified persons.
+Where this advice is deemed to be legal advice, this must ordinarily be sought from the Central Legal Office of National Services Scotland.
+Where highly specialist legal advice is required an external legal advisor may be utilised subject to approval by the Chief Executive or Director of Finance.

+- 10.32 Where appropriate, contracts shall be in or embody the same terms and conditions of contract as was the basis on which tenders or quotations were invited. - 10.33 Employees must ensure that all contracts, leases, tenancy agreements, property transactions and other commitments they enter into on behalf of NHS Lanarkshire are within their delegated authority and that a funding source has been identified before the commitment has been made.
 If no funding source has been identified but the commitment regarded as essential the relevant service director must take this to the Chief Executive or Director of Finance. - 10.34 The General Manager Procurement shall maintain an organisation wide contracts register.
 All contracts must be advised to the General Manager -Procurement for inclusion in the contracts register. - 10.35 The Director of Finance shall ensure there is an annual audit of compliance with the Property Transactions Handbook and that the results are considered by the Audit Committee.